KDawg/KATzCool2/README.md

 # KATCool2 Color Theme

-This is my hand-tuned dark color theme for use in the amazing dev tools RubyMine and PHPStorm by [JetBrains](http://www.jetbrains.com/).
+This is my hand-tuned dark color theme for use in the amazing dev tools RubyMine, PHPStorm, and WebStorm by [JetBrains](http://www.jetbrains.com/).

 It's something I've honed over the year little by little to suit my taste.
 No doubt in